- How To Remove Conditions On Permanent Residence For Newly Married Couples In The US

 Conditional permanent resident status is granted to individuals whose marriage is less than 2 years old at the time of acquiring permanent resident status in the US, or when they receive their green card through marriage.

 A conditional green card (CR1) is only valid for 2 years, whereas the regular green card is valid for 10 years.
-In order to maintain your permanent resident status as a conditional green card holder, you must petition to have the condition removed before the expiration of your 2 year conditional green card validity.
+In order to maintain your permanent resident status as a conditional green card holder, you must petition to have the condition removed before the 2-year validity of the conditional green card expires.

 As a couple, you and your spouse must file Form I-751, Petition to Remove the Conditions of Residence, during the 90-day period immediately before the expiration of your CR1 green card.
-This date is the second anniversary of the date the alien spouse was granted conditional green card.
+To determine the correct date, mark the second anniversary of the date the alien spouse was granted a conditional green card.

 You will be notified by USCIS on the decision of your petition.